Actions and Detail Panel

 Mon, 8 May 2017, 6:00 PM – Wed, 10 May 2017, 5:00 PM CST

-To advance the dialogue on the emerging energy-related opportunities and issues related thereto, the Energy Council of Canada and its member organizations from the public and private sector across the region have developed a conference on the theme Multiple Pathways to Clean Energy in Western Canada.
-The goals of the conference are to profile the policies and initiatives underway, to learn and better understand the “lessons learned” and the issues in play, and to find promising solutions as a step to making further progress towards achieving each jurisdiction’s goals.
+To advance the dialogue on the emerging energy-related opportunities and issues related to the transformation to clean energy, the Energy Council of Canada, together with its member organizations from the public and private sector across the region, has developed this conference on the theme Multiple Pathways to Clean Energy: Canada’s Western Provinces.
+The goals of the conference are: to profile the policies and initiatives underway, to better understand the “lessons learned” and the issues in play, and to find promising pathways towards achieving each jurisdiction’s goals.

 Three broad topics will be covered, two pertaining to individual jurisdictions, and one involving an emerging regional opportunity.

-The diversity of the strategies and actions in each jurisdiction which are greening the generation mix will provide an excellent starting point for examining the progress to date, lessons learned, and the impacts to date of the transformations underway.
+Transformation of electricity generation: The diversity of the strategies and actions in each jurisdiction which are greening the generation mix will be discussed by the first panel.

-Issues which will be discussed are the track record to date of emissions reductions, the impact on energy pricing, the interplay between provincial and national policies, the outlook for carbon policy in the future, and the impact and effectiveness of adaptation initiatives.
+Climate Policy: Each province has implemented climate policies matched to the characteristics of their energy sector and to their policy design preferences.
+Issues to be aired are the track record to date of emissions reductions, the impact on energy prices, the interplay between provincial and national policies, and the outlook for carbon policy in the future.

-The opportunity agenda will be described and discussion will focus on developing the idea of a regional grid further, elements that need to be considered such as supply and demand synergies, costs, market control and regulation, and looking ahead, the critical path ahead.
+Regional collaboration to build a western Canada electricity grid: The opportunity agenda will be described and discussion will focus on developing the idea of a regional grid further, including supply and demand synergies, investments required, the implications for market operation and regulation, and the critical path ahead.

 Keynote speakers will include the Honourable Scott Moe, Minister of the Environment, Government of Saskatchewan, at the Opening Reception on May 8.